doct0rX/Udacity/Android/AndroidBasicsbyGoogleNanodegreeProgram/p4-miwork/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Added by doct0rX

+> Tongue Twister: When you click on something that is clickable that was previously set its OnClickListener, then the OnClick method of the OnClickListener will react quick.
+So what you wanna click?